0xSbock/better-dice/README.md

 ## Getting Started
 [Install rust](https://www.rust-lang.org/tools/install) and its tooling if you didn't already.
-Clone the repository and just run `cargo run --release`.
+Clone the repository and run `cargo run --release`.